Education outside the norm sparks curiosity.

 Alzar School’s Director of Studies (firstname.lastname@example.org) works closely with Academic Deans, counselors, and teachers to address any unique circumstances such as accommodation plans, diverse scope/sequence, and more.
 Learn more about how the Alzar School can collaborate with sending schools.

 Alzar School is designed for highly motivated youth who want to make a difference in the world.
 Students should do well in a traditional classroom, but also desire to do something more.
 Our admissions department looks for leadership potential.
 This might be demonstrated by community service, participation in school clubs and teams, or other civic involvement.
 Once at Alzar School, the most successful students are those who keep an open mind, who are willing to work hard, and who generally have a positive attitude.

 Alzar School students come from all over the United States, and semesters regularly include students from Chile.
 Students come from private/public/boarding schools and are unified by the desire to see more of the world through their education.
-Check out this Google map showing our network of alumni.
+Check out this map showing our network of alumni.

 One of the strengths of being a small, independent school is the ability to have a flexible schedule that adapts to our environment as we explore different “classrooms.”
 While no day at Alzar School is typical, you can experience a bit about what a day in the life of a student at our Idaho campus might look like here.